nayemspecial/wordpress-support-engineer/parts/js-assignment-solution.md

 - Problem 5: Create a function mergeArrays that takes two arrays as parameters and returns a new array that merges both arrays.
 [View Answer](https://github.com/nayemspecial/wordpress-support-engineer/blob/main/parts/js-assignment/05.merge-array.md)

 - Problem 6: Create a function isLeapYear that takes a year as a parameter and returns "This is a leap year" if it's a leap year, and "Not Leap year" otherwise.
-[View Answer]()
+[View Answer](https://github.com/nayemspecial/wordpress-support-engineer/blob/main/parts/js-assignment/06.is-leap-year.md)

 - Problem 7: Create a function removeDuplicates that takes an array and returns a new array with duplicates removed.
-[View Answer]()
+[View Answer](https://github.com/nayemspecial/wordpress-support-engineer/blob/main/parts/js-assignment/07.remove-duplicate-array.md)

 - Problem 8: Create a function convertToCelsius that takes a temperature in Fahrenheit and returns the equivalent temperature in Celsius.
-[View Answer]()
+[View Answer](https://github.com/nayemspecial/wordpress-support-engineer/blob/main/parts/js-assignment/08.fahrenheit-to-celcius.md)

 - Problem 9: Write a function to find the maximum of five numbers.
-[View Answer]()
+[View Answer](https://github.com/nayemspecial/wordpress-support-engineer/blob/main/parts/js-assignment/09.max-of-five-numbers.md)

 - Problem 10: Create a function called evenOdd() that takes a string as a parameter.
 Now you have to give the output based on the total number of characters in your String.
-The output will be 'even' or 'odd'. [ Input: ‘JavaScript’ Output: even, Input: ‘Hello’ Output: odd] [View Answer]()
+The output will be 'even' or 'odd'. [ Input: ‘JavaScript’ Output: even, Input: ‘Hello’ Output: odd] [View Answer](https://github.com/nayemspecial/wordpress-support-engineer/blob/main/parts/js-assignment/10.even-or-odd.md)

-## Answer any 4 questions.

-- Problem 1.
-Explain the difference between 'if...else' and 'switch' statements for conditional logic.

-- Problem 2.
-What is JavaScript, and what is its primary purpose in web development?

-- Problem 3.
-Explain the difference between var, let, and const when declaring variables in JavaScript.

-- Problem 4.
-Explain the concept of "scope" in JavaScript and the difference between global and local scope.

-- Problem 5.
-What is the difference between "null" and "undefined" in JavaScript?